-If you can get each staff member to increase the payments they are setting up with the consumers by 10%, that quickly adds up to a tremendous increase, but what if you could get 15 or 20% higher average payment amounts?
+If you can get each staff member to increase the payments they are setting up with the consumers by 10%, that quickly adds up to a tremendous increase.
+But what if you could get 15 or even 20% higher average payment amounts?

-- Calculate your average payment amount on your Recurring Schedules? _____A______
+- Calculate your average payment amount on your Recurring Schedules. _____A______

-- Sort the payments by balance and then look at the payment amounts.
-Then sort by the payment amounts, how many are the same amount?
+- Sort the payments by balance.
+Then, sort by the payment amounts.
+How many are the same amount?
 Chances are you have many payments at $25, $50, $75 or $100.
 How about odd amounts?
 Do you have payments at $58.86 or $33.67 or $106.08?

 Why do you have so many even payments?

-That is an easy 16% increase in payment size and since there is nothing to negotiate based on the offer, the consumer will accept the arrangement and pay it.
-If they can pay $100 monthly, the extra $16 will be easy.
+This example is an easy 16% increase in payment size over the original and since there is nothing to negotiate based on the offer, the consumer will accept the arrangement and pay it.

-Negotiate Monthly Payment Amounts based on Time, not Dollar Amount
+Negotiate Monthly Payment Amounts Based on Time

-When your staff can break down the monthly payment amounts by time, they can reduce the time and effort spent negotiating as they have now taken control of the call.
-Your staff is now stating the arrangement instead of the consumer.
+When your staff can break down the monthly payment amounts by time, they can reduce the time and effort spent negotiating.
+This makes it easier for agents to take control of the collection call.
+Your staff can now state the arrangement parameters instead of deferring to the consumer.

-So back to the numbers.
-Whats ___A___ x 20%?
+Back to the numbers.
+What’s ___A___ x 20%?

 The answer is your new average payment amount!